admica/evebot/README.md

 * **Autonomously** posts killmails to any channel in real time.
 * Pause and resume auto posting.
 * Fetch dotlan maps by region.
-* Fetch cryptocurrency price/volume/change for bitcoin, iota, etcetera...
+* Fetch cryptocurrency price/volume/change for bitcoin, iota, etcetera... because why not?